brechtm/rinohtype/doc/templates.rst

 --------------------------

-A new template can be created from scratch by subclassing :class:`DocumentTemplate`, defining all document parts, their templates and page templates.
+A new template can be created from scratch by subclassing :class:`.DocumentTemplate`, defining all document parts, their templates and page templates.

-The :class:`.Article` and :class:`.Book` templates are examples of templates that inherit directly from :class:`DocumentTemplate`.
-We will briefly discuss the article template here.
+The :class:`.Article` and :class:`.Book` templates are examples of templates that inherit directly from :class:`.DocumentTemplate`.
+We will briefly discuss the article template.
 The :class:`.Article` template overrides the default style sheet and defines the two custom template attributes discussed in :ref:`configure_templates`.
-The document parts :attr:`~.Article.title`, :attr:`~.Article.front_matter` and :attr:`~.Article.contents` are listed the in :attr:`~.Article.parts` attribute and templates for each of them are provided along with page templates:
+The document parts :attr:`~.Article.title`, :attr:`~.Article.front_matter` and :attr:`~.Article.contents` are listed the in :attr:`~.Article.parts` attribute and part templates for each are provided along with page templates:

 .. literalinclude:: /../src/rinoh/templates/article.py